About

 Research Fields

 My research centers on contemporary writing by women of color, with a focus especially on African American and Black British women’s novels.
 I recently co-edited a collection of essays, which broadens this focus to include Black women writers in Africa, the Caribbean, Britain, and the United States.
-It is entitled Experimental Subjectivities in Global Black Women’s Writing: Race and Narrative Form, and it’s forthcoming from Bloomsbury Press in 2024.
+It is entitled Experimental Subjectivities in Global Black Women’s Writing: Race and Narrative Form, and it’s from Bloomsbury Press in 2024.

 Bio